-Inaugural RegTech Horizon Awards Ceremony Set to Honor Africa's Leading Innovators in Regulatory Technology
+Inaugural RegTech Horizon awards ceremony set to honor Africa's leading innovators in regulatory technology

-The highly anticipated inaugural RegTech Horizon Awards Ceremony (www.RegTechAfrica.com) and the formal launch of the HORIZON-100 publication will take place on Friday, May 24, 2024, at the prestigious Lagos Oriental Hotel.
+LAGOS, Nigeria /African Media Agency (AMA)/- The highly anticipated inaugural RegTech Horizon Awards Ceremony and the formal launch of the HORIZON-100 publication will take place on Friday, May 24, 2024, at the prestigious Lagos Oriental Hotel.
 This landmark event celebrates the groundbreaking achievements in regulatory technology (RegTech) across the African continent, spotlighting the top companies that are driving innovation, compliance, and efficiency in financial and regulatory sectors.

 The HORIZON-100 publication, an authoritative guide and hall of fame for RegTech in Africa, features an exclusive list of companies that have demonstrated excellence in leveraging technology to streamline regulatory processes, enhance transparency, and combat financial crimes.
 This publication is a must-read for top decision-makers and stakeholders in the industry.